WishNew2602/WishNew2602/README.md

 ## 📂 Repository Organization & Contribution

 - Each project is contained in its own repo with its own README, architecture layout, and documentation.
 - I welcome feedback, suggestions, and contributions.
-Please check out the `CONTRIBUTING.md` in repos before raising PRs or issues.

 ---